 Why Google Has Made The Change?

-Even I was inquisitive to know why Google took the step when all was going well with Desktop first indexing.
+Even I was inquisitive to know why Google took the step when all was going well with Desktop's first indexing.
 With the document, Google made it clear.
-A website serves different content to users on mobile and users on desktop website.
-The content for mobile users is usually the shorter and compressed one, while content served to desktop users is detailed and in-depth.
-It hurts user experience as a mobile website is not able to deliver that diversity in content that desktop websites serve.
+A website serves different content to users on mobile and users on desktop websites.
+The content for mobile users is usually shorter and compressed, while content served to desktop users is detailed and in-depth.
+It hurts user experience as a mobile website is not able to deliver the diversity in content that desktop websites serve.
 And as desktop websites are indexed first, webmasters don't take mobile content seriously.

 Who Will Be Under The Scanner:

-The document explains who will be impacted more with the update happening.
+The document explains who will be impacted more by the update.
 Google says that while all the websites will be ranked according to their content on the mobile version, the update is an alarm for the site owners who- 1) serve different content to mobile users compared to desktop users and 2) have removed structured data markup from their mobile pages.

-Website owners whose websites deliver similar content on its desktop and responsive versions, shouldn't need to make any change in their websites.
+Website owners whose websites deliver similar content on their desktop and responsive versions, shouldn't need to make any changes to their websites.

 Websites With URL m.website.com May Be Hit: